fhircast/sandbox.js/README.md

 ## Endpoints description
 ### Server (hub) endpoints
 These two endpoints are not active when the MODE environment variable is set to 'emr','pacs','reporting' or 'ai'.
-* "/api/hub": POST with form query string to receive subscription requests from the clients
+* "/api/hub": POST with form query string to receive subscription requests from the clients.

-* "/notify": POST with JSON payload to receive events from the clients
+* "/notify": POST with JSON payload to receive events from the clients.

+* "/notify": GET with query string to provide context in JSON.

 ### Client endpoints
 * "/client": POST with JSON payload to receive events and subscribtion cancelations from the hub.